artineering-io/flair-docs/flair/materials/flair-shader.md

     <figcaption>Toon mid wrap (0.6...0...1)</figcaption>
 </figure>

-You can use the _Toon Mid Wrap_ attribute to reduce toon shading to only two regions instead of three, should the style require it.
+You can use the _Toon Mid Wrap_ attribute to reduce toon shading to only two regions instead of three.
 {: .info}

 #### Toon Mid Blur